LouisCharlesC/safe/README.md

 // No matter how you get your Access objects, you can pass arguments to the lock's constructor. safe::WriteAccess<safe::Safe<int>> value(safeValue, std::adopt_lock);
 safe::Safe<int>::WriteAccess<> value(safeValue, std::adopt_lock);
-auto value = safeValue.writeAccess(std::adopt_lock);
+auto value = safeValue.writeAccess(std::adopt_lock); // again, only in C++17
 auto value = safeValue.writeAccess<std::unique_lock>(std::adopt_lock);
 ```
-This is
 ### 3. Even more safety!
 #### Choose the access mode that suits each access
-Once you construct a Safe object, you fix the type of mutex you will use.
-From there, you will create an Access object every time you want to operate on the value object.
+You will instatiate one Safe object for every value object you want to protect.
+But, you will create an Access object every time you want to operate on the value object.
 For each of these accesses, you can choose whether the access is read-write or read-only.
-Use the ReadAccess and WriteAccess aliases to easily construct read-only and read-write Access objects.

 #### Force read-only access with shared mutexes and shared_locks
 Shared mutexes and shared locks allow multiple reading threads to access the value object simultaneously.
 Unfortunately, using only mutexes and locks, the read-only restriction is not guaranteed to be applied.
 That is, it is possible to lock a mutex in shared mode and write to the shared value.
 With *safe*, you can enforce read-only access when using shared locking by using ReadAccess objects.
 See [this section](#Enforcing-read-only-access) for details.
 ### 4. Compatibility